the-collab-lab/tcl-63-smart-shopping-list/README.md

 # BerryCart: Your Personalized Shopping List

-Welcome to BerryCart, the app designed to simplify and personalize your grocery shopping experience.
-Say goodbye to traditional shopping lists and hello to smart, adaptive shopping with BerryCart.
+Welcome to BerryCart, the app designed to simplify and personalize your grocery shopping experience!
+<br>Say goodbye to traditional shopping lists and hello to smart, adaptive shopping with BerryCart. 🍓

 Live Site [BerryCart Shopping List](https://tcl-63-smart-shopping-list.web.app/list)